kragen/derctuo/markdown/prate-thoughts.md

 Thanks
 ------

-To Remosi for a very helpful discussion.
+To Perry Lorier for a very helpful discussion.